offen/website/homepage/content/articles/0050-milestone-3.md

 ### Ready in one minute
 Self-hosting is ideal for privacy focused software.
 Based on free resources, you can now deploy a production ready Offen instance to Heroku in a jiffy.
 <img class="screencast mt3 mb2" alt="browser setup" src="/theme/images/offen-blog-0050_oneClickDeploy.gif"/>
-We are currently considering the development of further 1-click options for platforms such as YunoHost and DigitalOcean.
+We are currently working on further 1-click options for platforms such as [DigitalOcean](https://github.com/offen/digitalocean){: target="_blank"} and YunoHost.
 [Deploy to Heroku](https://heroku.com/deploy?template=https://github.com/offen/heroku/tree/maste){: target="_blank" data-button="yellow"}

 ### Happy Birthday to us